ToolShedTested

 How to Choose the Right Jigsaw Under $100

-If you want the best cut quality for the money: The Bosch JS470E at $89 is the right call.
+If you want the best cut quality for the money: The Bosch JS470E at the current retailer price is the right call.
 The cast aluminum baseplate and four orbital settings produce cleaner cuts than anything else at this price.
 It is the jigsaw that woodworkers and experienced DIYers use when they do not want to spend $150+ on a Bosch barrel-grip model.

-If you are already in the DeWalt or Ryobi ecosystem: The DCS331B or PBLJS01B runs on your existing batteries for $79.
+If you are already in the DeWalt or Ryobi ecosystem: The DCS331B or PBLJS01B runs on your existing batteries at the current retailer price.
 For the Ryobi, the brushless motor in the HP line is a genuine upgrade over the brushed DeWalt at the same price -- if you already own a 4Ah or 5Ah ONE+ battery, the Ryobi is the better value buy.

-If you want to start cutting immediately with no additional purchases: The Skil JS314801-RT at $59 includes three blades and a case.
+If you want to start cutting immediately with no additional purchases: The Skil JS314801-RT at the current retailer price includes three blades and a case.
 No blade-hunting required.

 Orbital settings explained: The orbital setting controls how elliptical the blade path is.
 Orbital 0 (straight up-and-down) makes the cleanest, slowest cuts.
 Higher orbital settings cut faster but leave rougher edges -- right for rough construction cuts in thick softwood, wrong for finished furniture work.
 A jigsaw without orbital settings (like the Black+Decker) is limited to straight-path cutting, which is slower and produces more blade heat in thick material.